What are the limitations on home-growing cannabis?

 Cannabis should always be stored in a locked area out of sight and reach of children and teens.
-Keep the product in the original packaging which is marked with the universal sign for cannabis.
+Keep the product in the original packaging which is marked with the universal sign for THC.

 What are the limitations on transporting cannabis?

 Consuming cannabis in/on any motor vehicle is illegal, with the exception of those being used as a temporary residences (such as a parked RV).